Teacher assisting student with homework in a classroom, papers and books spread on the table.

 Through the Cobb School District's Title I Program, eligible CCYA youth receive on-site (in-person) one-on-one tutorial services after school (Monday - Thursday) and as scheduled during the summer months.
 Additionally, when youth require a specialized subject tutor, CCYA provides tutoring services through virtual takelessons.com or, as available, with an in-person volunteer from the needed field of study.

-Education & Career Counselling Services
+Post Secondary Education & Career Counselling Services & Support

 An experienced CCYA Education & Career Counselor meets one-on-one with CCYA residents to explore their interests and help hone their skills towards developing potential career paths.
 Beginning at age sixteen, goals for college, vocational tech, and/or other work training programs are identified and developed for each youth.
 A youth's educational career plan may include the pursuit of skills in business, welding, plumbing, information technology, cosmetology, barbering, landscaping, childcare, nursing, etc.